Bruno81930/EDAN20-Labs/Assignment3/README.md

 ## Tasks
 ### Choosing a training and a test sets
-As annotated data and annotation scheme, you will use the data available from CoNLL 2000.
+As annotated data and annotation scheme, you will use the data available from [CoNLL 2000](https://www.clips.uantwerpen.be/conll2000/chunking/).
 Download both the training and test sets (the same as in the previous assignment) and decompress them.
-(Local copies available here: [train.txt] [test.txt].)
+(Local copies available here: [train.txt](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conll2000/train.txt) [test.txt](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conll2000/test.txt).)
-Be sure that you have the scikit-learn package: Start it by typing import sklearn in Python.
+Be sure that you have the [scikit-learn](http://scikit-learn.org/) package: Start it by typing import sklearn in Python.
 ### Baseline
 Most statistical algorithms for language processing start with a so-called baseline.
 The baseline figure corresponds to the application of a minimal technique that is used to assess the difficulty of a task and for comparison with further programs.

-#### Read the baseline proposed by the organizers of the CoNLL 2000 shared task (In the Results Sect.).
+#### Read the baseline proposed by the organizers of the [CoNLL 2000 shared task](https://www.clips.uantwerpen.be/conll2000/chunking/) (In the Results Sect.).
 What do you think of it?
 #### Implement this baseline program.
-You may either create a completely new program or start from an existing program that you will modify [ Program folder ].
+You may either create a completely new program or start from an existing program that you will modify [Program folder](https://github.com/pnugues/ilppp/tree/master/programs/labs/chunking/chunker_python/).
 ##### Complete the train function so that it computes the chunk distribution for each part of speech.
 You will use the train file to derive your distribution and you will store the results in a dictionary.
 Below, you have an excerpt of the expected results:
 ```python
   {'JJR':